Welcome to Year 2!

 types of food, and hygiene

-Our IPC topic for the Autumn term is ‘The Magic Toymaker’.
+Our IPC topic for the Spring term is People from the past.
 Take a look below at what we will be learning in each subject this term!

 Be able to use key words and phrases relating to the passing of time